FENECON Home 20 & 30 assembly and operating instructions

 4.1.
 System configuration — General overview

 4.2.
-System design: Variants with Back-up Power
+System structure: Variants with emergency power

 4.2.1.
-Standard setup with Back-up Power
+Standard setup with emergency power

 Item | Description |